xunilrj/sandbox/sources/haskellcpp/readme.md

     static const bool value = decltype(can_i_sum::canISum(1,2))::value;

-to be the more generic as possible and depend only on the template parameters.
-We can do like this using another C++11 feature std::declval. declval is almost the cotnraty to decltype.
-Now, given a type you receive a reference to the type.
+to be as generic as possible and depend only on the template parameters.
+We can do like this using another C++11 feature std::declval. declval is almost the contrary to decltype.
+Now, given a type you receive a reference to an instance of that type.

 http://en.cppreference.com/w/cpp/utility/declval

-And it is better than just calling the default contructor of the type becuase declval works even with types that do not have default contructors.
+And this is better than just calling the default contructor of the type becuase declval works even with types that do not have default contructors.

 And with